ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/analytics-vendors.md

 Type attribute value: `infonline_anonymous`

 Adds support for the [anonymous INFOnline](https://www.infonline.de).
-Requires a copy of [infonline-anonymous.html](https://www.infonline.de/amp/infonline-anonymous.html) on a different subdomain than the including AMP file ([why?](https://github.com/ampproject/amphtml/blob/main/docs/spec/amp-iframe-origin-policy.md)).
+Requires hosting a special HTML file (see [this](https://docs.infonline.de/infonline-measurement/en/integration/web/pseudonym/pseudonym_amp/)) on a different subdomain than the including AMP file ([why?](https://github.com/ampproject/amphtml/blob/main/docs/spec/amp-iframe-origin-policy.md)).
 The file must be served via HTTPS.
 For example, if your AMP files are hosted on `www.example.com`, then `infonline-anonymous.html` needs to be on another subdomain such as `iframe.example.com` or `assets.example.com`.

 Additionally, the following variables must be defined: